 Street Kids is a photographic project depicting the last moments of a disappearing reality in China.

 Cities grow, neighborhoods change, however alleys and messy streets run below the modern skyscrapers.
-Here, children live a humble life, so much different from the life of their peers who live in the luxury apartments.
-Kids playing, kids growing up; some of them help their family, other live a risky life, almost abandoned.
-These kids are depicted with a toy cam, a camera that could also have the children portayed.
+Here, children live a humble life, so much different from the life of their peers who live in luxury apartments.
+Kids playing, kids growing up; some of them help their family, others live a risky life, almost abandoned.
+These kids are depicted with a toy cam, a camera that could also have the children portrayed.
 These children are the last witnesses of a way of life that is fast disappearing as is increasingly rare the use of the film.
 Photos by Dominique Musorrafiti

-Images of Chinese Street Kids
+Images of Street Kids in China

 topics: chinese kids,street kids,poverty in china,children rights,photographic project,lomography,lomo